Giggs' future uncertain after court case ends

 Last updated on .From the section Wales

-Ryan Giggs was one of the greatest players in the Premier League era and the most decorated British footballer of all-time.
+Ryan Giggs was one of the greatest players in the Premier League era and the most decorated British footballer of all time.

-Now, at the end of a two-and-a-half year fight to clear his name after charges over domestic violence were withdrawn, the footballer whose place in history is not in doubt still faces an uncertain future.
+Now, at the end of a two-and-a-half-year fight to clear his name after charges over domestic violence were withdrawn, the footballer whose place in history is not in doubt still faces an uncertain future.

 BBC Sport has been told Giggs, 48, does intend to work again, to return to football, but what now for him and his reputation?